 The Voiceless: He becomes this in "Button Yer Ed", when a fly gets lodged in his throat, only allowing him to make wheezing, squeaky noises.

-When He Smiles: It's rare you'll see it, but when he actually does a genuine smile for whatever reason it's actually rather nice.
+When He Smiles: It's rare, but when he actually does a genuine smile for whatever reason it's actually rather nice.
 Especially since it's rare seeing Eddy sincere about anything.

-Would Hit a Girl: Zigzagged.
-He has no qualms about getting into a fight with Lee Kanker in the Valentine's Special after he believed that she "possessed" Edd into falling in love with May.
-Notably, though, this is the only time he actually fights the Kankers back.
+Averted in in the Valentine's Special where he has no qualms about getting into a fight with Lee Kanker after he believed that she "possessed" Edd into falling in love with May.
+Though this is the only time he actually fights the Kankers back.

 Only One Name: Except Nazz, whose last name is revealed in the movie.